 The Composition Set

-The composition set aims to improve photographers’ knowledge of lines, angles, and colours.
+The composition set aims to improve photographers’ knowledge of lines, angles, and colors.

 Each card will encourage you to study a variety of compositions.
 And to find their strengths and weaknesses.